On March 3rd 2021 the UK Government made some announcements about the new Freeports as part of the Spring Budget 2021.

 However, if the LTC goes ahead, whilst A1089 traffic (northbound) would have access to get onto the LTC in both directions (north and south), it would not allow traffic from the LTC to gain access to the A1089 southbound down to the Port of Tilbury.
-The current access from the A13 westbound onto the A1089 south would also be changed if the LTC goes ahead.
+The current access from the A13 westbound onto the A1089 south would severed if the LTC goes ahead.

-Without the Tilbury Link Road any LTC traffic wanting to access the Port of Tilbury (at the southern end of the A1089) will have to come off the LTC at the A13 (heading eastbound) and go down to the Stanford junction, up and around a traffic lighted roundabout, and then back down onto the A13 westbound to the new joint LTC/A1089 south slip road off the A13, which is just past the Orsett Cock (there is no access to it from the Orsett Cock/A128).
-This is what has become known as The Stanford Detour.
+Without the Tilbury Link Road any LTC traffic wanting to access the Port of Tilbury ( or anything else to the southern end of the A1089) will have to come off the LTC at the A13 (heading eastbound) and use the new Orsett Cock to A1089 south connection.

 It is also very important to also realise that the Stanford junction on the A13 is the main access to DP World London Gateway, as well as to Stanford and Corringham etc.